 A Guide to Buying Diamond Studs

-Decide how much you can afford to spend on the earrings before you make a commitment to getting them.
-If they are very expensive, and you will lose a substantial amount of your savings and investments should they get lost or stolen, arrange for insurance before you even leave the jeweller!
+Decide how much you can afford to spend on the earrings before you commit to getting them.
+Luckily you have plenty of options to choose from that will alter the price point.
+For example, with gold diamond earrings, you can typically choose between 14 or 18-karat gold, depending on your budget.
+However, If they are very expensive, and you will lose a substantial amount of your savings and investments should they get lost or stolen, arrange for insurance before you even leave the jeweller!

 Carat or Half-Carat?

-When earrings are advertised as ‘one-carat diamond studs’, the one carat is the total carat weight of both earrings put together – so one earring will contain a half-carat stone.
-This is quite standard and will be familiar to anyone used to buying diamonds, but if you are unsure, ask your jeweller and they will explain it to you clearly, so you know exactly what you are getting for your money.
+When earrings are advertised as ‘one-carat diamond studs’, the one carat is the total carat weight of both earrings, so one earring will contain a half-carat stone.
+This is quite standard and will be familiar to anyone used to buying diamonds, but if you are unsure, ask your jeweller, and they will explain it to you clearly, so you know exactly what you are getting for your money.

 Shape, Size and Cut

 Diamond studs can use many of the diamond cuts and shapes that are used in diamond rings: princess cut, round brilliant, cushion cut, marquise, emerald and pear cut are all featured in studs as well as in rings.
-If you are customizing your earrings, ask to see any unusual cuts that they might have – but do remember that they must be paired and if asymmetrical they will need to be a mirror image in order to look good.
+If you are customizing your earrings, ask to see any unusual cuts that they might have – but do remember that they must be paired and if asymmetrical, they will need to be a mirror image in order to look good.
+When creating any custom jewellery, the jeweller will need to create a balanced and aesthetically pleasing look; by working with a skilled jeweller, particularly those specializing in custom made jewellery in Melbourne, you can create a unique and personalized pair of diamond studs that perfectly suits your style and preferences.

 Back to the Safety

 Locking backs are similar.
-They are visually quite like regular butterfly backs if somewhat bulkier, but they grip the shaft tightly, locking in place until squeezed to release the locking mechanism, at which point they simply slide off the earring shaft so you can change your earrings or remove them.
+They are visually quite like regular butterfly backs, if somewhat bulkier.
+Still, they grip the shaft tightly, locking in place until squeezed to release the locking mechanism, at which point they slide off the earring shaft so you can change your earrings or remove them.

 A final point to make your diamond studs look their best at all times.
-Make sure the earring backs are big enough to prevent your studs from dropping or hanging awkwardly off your ears.
-This does not mean wearing the backs punishingly tight, instead, it simply means that the earring requires a broader back to support the size, weight or shape of the stud.
+Ensure the earring backs are big enough to prevent your studs from dropping or hanging awkwardly off your ears.
+This does not mean wearing the backs punishingly tight; instead, it simply means that the earring requires a broader back to support the stud’s size, weight or shape.